nRFCloud/ts-json-schema-transformer/README.md

 The validator function returns a boolean, and sets the `errors` property on the function to an array of errors.
 [AJV Docs](https://ajv.js.org/api.html#validation-errors)

-#### How do I configure options on AJV or ts-json-schema-generator?

-You can't do this quite yet, but it will be available in the future.

 ### Contributing